 Seah Eu Chin's Legacy

 Seah Eu Chin and the Narrative of National History

-As one of the early pioneers in Singapore’s agriculture and economy, Seah Eu Chin is often featured as one of Singapore’s pioneers in many school textbooks and popular books on Singapore history.
+As one of the early pioneers in Singapore’s agriculture and economy, Seah Eu Chin is featured as one of Singapore’s pioneers in several school textbooks and popular books on Singapore history.
 He is also commemorated by Eu Chin Street, in Tiong Bahru estate (incidentally it is off Seng Poh Road), built by the now-defunct Singapore Improvement Trust.
 Roads in this estate were named after many early Singapore settlers.
 The Seah family as a whole, having produced so many prominent personalities, is also commemorated with a street of its own, Seah Street, now a small side-street beside the Raffles Hotel.

 Street names in Singapore

 Street names in Singapore have many different origins, reflecting the history of how the city and its landscape have developed.
 Several streets, as shown in the map (download: kml/kmz), have been named after members of Seah Eu Chin’s family.